markuswagnergithub/SBSEcourse/README.md

 ## Reuse of Material

-You can reuse material without permission.
+You can reuse material without asking me for permission.
-I only ask you to include URLs to this repository when you reuse material.
+I only ask you to include a URL to this repository whenever you reuse material from here.
-If you like the material, then give me a "star" in Github.
+If you like the material, then give me a "star" in Github :)

-If you have any questions or comments, do not hesitate to contact me: markus.wagner@adelaide.edu.au, http://cs.adelaide.edu.au/~markus/
+If you have any questions or comments, please do not hesitate to contact me: [Email](markus.wagner@adelaide.edu.au), [Website](http://cs.adelaide.edu.au/~markus/), [Google Scholar](https://scholar.google.com.au/citations?user=9cbh6PoAAAAJ&hl=en).
 However, I will not give away the answers to the assignments ;)

+Hope this helps.
 Enjoy!